Edward O. Thorp's Real Blackjack

-Edward O. Thorp's Real Blackjack is a 1990 video game published by Villa Crespo Software.
+Edward O. Thorp's Real Blackjack is a video game published in 1990 by Villa Crespo Software for MS-DOS.

 Gameplay

 Edward O. Thorp's Real Blackjack is a game in which Edward O. Thorp serves as the player's expert guide in learning how to play blackjack better.

 Reception

 Michael S. Lasky reviewed the game for Computer Gaming World, and stated that "It is singularly one of the best casino game/tutorials available today."

 Harry Bee for Compute! said the game "doesn't look as slick or play as simply as card games that focus on entertainment.
 It's substantial enough to take as lightly or seriously as you like."